Ex-village trustee pleads guilty in corruption case

 Pettus’ arrests started in July, when prosecutors accused him of pocketing more than $25,000 in bribes by extorting two local Hispanic restaurateurs with the help of that businessman, William Mendez, 48.

-Mendez acted as Pettus’ go-between in that bribery and extortion scheme by demanding money from the restaurateurs and passing it to Pettus, prosecutors have alleged.
+Mendez acted as Pettus’ go-between in that bribery and extortion scheme by demanding money from the restaurateurs and passing it to Pettus, prosecutors allege.

 In return, Pettus paid Mendez back by making sure his businesses got favorable treatment from the village, including by fast-tracking business permits and licenses for Mendez, according to prosecutors.